Herd Media

 Hamlet opens: An inside look at the collaboration

-Lipscomb University retells the timeless tale of Hamlet in a unique partnership between the Lipscomb Department of Theatre and The Nashville Shakespeare Festival.
-The Nashville Shakespeare Festival prioritizes educating and entertaining local audiences.
-Part of this process includes transporting students of participating schools.
-These particular student shows require a separate script to meet limited time requirements.
-This means the cast and crew had to learn new changes and transitions.
-It also means staging two shows a day during the week, in addition to the busyness of college classes and finals season.
+Lipscomb University retold the timeless tale of Hamlet in a unique partnership between the Lipscomb Department of Theatre and The Nashville Shakespeare Festival.
+The Nashville Shakespeare Festival prioritizes educating and entertaining local audiences, including transporting students of participating schools to special student shows.
+These require a separate script to meet limited time requirements, and the cast and crew must learn new changes and transitions.
+They also must stage two shows a day during the week, alongside the busyness of college classes and finals season.
 This partnership between the Lipscomb Department of Theatre and The Nashville Shakespeare Festival is not the first.
-They collaborated…
+They collaborated on Richard II in 2017 and As…

 • Campus Life